Tricks1228/frc2508.org-1/README.md

 ### Setup

-1. Install Ruby (use http://rubyinstaller.org for Windows)
+1. Install Ruby (use http://rubyinstaller.org for Windows) (Requires ruby version 2.6.6-2)
 2. Clone this repository.
 3. Navigate to the root directory of this repository in a command prompt.
 4. Type `bundle install` (you may need `gem install bundle` first)

 ### Run Website Locally

-1. Use `middleman server`
+1. Run `bundle exec middleman server`
 2. In your favorite browser go to `https://localhost:4567`

 ### Deploying